dewloosh/PolyMesh/README.md

 ### Import and export

-The default smoothing mechanism uses the volumes of the cells to determine nodal distribution factors.
+The heart of the database of a mesh is the combination of nested dictionaries equipped with Awkward records.
+Thanks to that, the data of a mesh can be easily converted to and from various data formats.

 ```python
 from polymesh import PointData